IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

     ![Power switches](/images/MDMSPowerSwitch.png)
     **Note**: The device does not need to be removed from the portable case.

-4. Remove the CAT6A cable from the case lid and connect it to the Eth3 port shown in the picture below.
+4. Remove the CAT6A cable from the case lid and connect it to the Eth3 (10GbE-B) port shown in the picture below.
     ![](/images/MDMSNewEth1and3.png)

 5. Connect the provided CAT6A to SFP+ adapter and connect to your 10Gb switch.

-6. If the IP address configured for Eth3 can be reached via browser HTTPS://'Your-Eth3-IPAddress, continue to the next step, otherwise connect Eth1 to a 1Gb port.<br/>
+6. If the IP address configured for Eth3 can be reached via browser HTTPS://'Your-Eth3-IPAddress, continue to the next step, otherwise connect Eth1 (1GbE-B) port.<br/>
     **Note**: See IP Configuration Addendum below if you need to alter any IP settings for Eth3 or Eth1.

 7. Open your browser and enter HTTPS://'Your-Eth1-IPAddress'.
 Enter Eth1 as appropriate for your network configuration.
 Accept the certificate exception.